adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 	- then image features (e.g. conv5 feature in VGGor AlexNet) are extracted for each view;
 	- lastly features are combined across views through a pooling layer, followed by fully connected layers.

-- Although the multi-view CNN presented by [32] produces compelling results, we are able to improve its performance through a multi-resolution extension with improved data augmentation.
+- 성능 개선을 위해 **multi-resolution extension**와 **데이터 augmentation**을 사용 하였다. `Although the multi-view CNN presented by [32] produces compelling results, we are able to improve its performance through a multi-resolution extension with improved data augmentation. `

 We introduce multi-resolution 3D filtering to capture information at multiple scales.